philiplb/CRUDlex/docs/html/0.10.0/_sources/api/EntityDefinition.txt

         :param $exclude: the field names to exclude
         :returns: array all field names excluding the given ones

-    .. php:method:: getFieldValue($name, $key, $default = null)

-        Gets the value of a field key.

-        :type $name: string
-        :param $name: the name of the field
-        :type $key: string
-        :param $key: the value of the key
-        :type $default: mixed
-        :param $default: the default value to return if nothing is found
-        :returns: mixed the value of the field key or null if not existing

-    .. php:method:: setFieldValue($name, $key, $value)

-        Sets the value of a field key.
-If the field or the key in the field don't exist, they get created.

-        :type $name: string
-        :param $name: the name of the field
-        :type $key: string
-        :param $key: the value of the key
-        :type $value: mixed
-        :param $value: the new value

-    .. php:method:: getReferenceValue($type, $fieldName, $key)

-        Gets the value of a reference field.

-        :type $type: string
-        :param $type: the reference type like "reference" or "many"
-        :type $fieldName: string
-        :param $fieldName: the field name of the reference
-        :type $key: string
-        :param $key: the key of the reference value
-        :returns: string the value of the reference field

-    .. php:method:: isConstraint($fieldName, $constraint)

-        Checks if the given field has the given constraint.

-        :type $fieldName: string
-        :param $fieldName: the field name maybe having the constraint
-        :type $constraint: string
-        :param $constraint: the constraint to check, 'required' or 'unique'
-        :returns: boolean true if the given field has the given constraint

     .. php:method:: checkFieldNames($reference, $fieldNames)

         Checks whether the given field names are declared and existing.